kevinprinsloo/My_Machine_Learning_Notebooks/README.md

 # My_Machine_Learning_Notebooks
 <br />
-** In development - additional noetbooks still needed to be added
+** In development - additional noetbooks still need to be added

 ### Table of Contents